-How To Speak Up Against Hate With Your Kids In Tow
+Here's How To Safely Speak Up Against Hate When Your Kids Are With You

 This mother of one decided to speak up when she encountered bigotry in the mall, and shares tips on how to confront hateful behavior.